core-interaction/core-interaction.github.io/topic/box-model/index.md

 Next comes [*padding*](https://developer.mozilla.org/en-US/docs/Web/CSS/padding), which extends the element’s area around the content.
 I often think of this as an *outset* or an *inset,* depending on the next point.

-By default, browsers are set to `box-sizing: content-box;` which means that the padding (and border) exists *outside* the content width or height—so padding is then an *outset.* But this is often unintuitive and doesn’t fit with most web design patterns, so it is common (very, very, *very* common) to instead set this to `box-sizing: border-box;` —which makes padding (and border) exist *inside* the content dimensions.
-Then padding is easier to think of as an *inset.* (It’s commonly held that the [W3C](https://www.w3.org/TR/css-box-3/) probably got this default wrong.)

 *Most [CSS resets](/topic/css#resets) will do this for you!
 Like I said, very common.*